-The FireLight Wisdom Circle is a small group that meets in the backroom of Potter's House (1658 Columbia Rd NW) on the first Sunday of every month from 2 pm to 4 pm.
+The FireLight Wisdom Circle is a small group that meets in the backroom of Potter's House (1658 Columbia Rd NW) on the first Sunday of every month.
+The time is usually from 2 pm to 3 pm, but it can vary slightly, so check this space before each meeting.
 Like any creative community space, the group has had a variety of participants, between 6-9 at each meeting.
 We ask a single question and and respond as in a "salon" format.

 One person brings the question which participants have been asked to consider in advance.
 There is an opportunity for a brief presentation of why the question was chosen by the questioner and what dimensions the answer might address.
 The question is intentionally both personal and general, both specific and open-ended.
 Some examples have been: